Photo by Eric Han / Unsplash

 Introduction

 Apache Spark is one of the most widely used engines for large-scale data processing.
-Running Spark in a production environment requires careful consideration of scaling, monitoring, and resource management.
+Running Spark on Kubernetes requires careful consideration of cluster setup, resource management, and job submission.

-All manifests, notebooks, and setup instructions are available in the GitHub repository linked in each section.
+All manifests, notebooks, and setup instructions are available in the GitHub repository linked throughout this blog.

 Acknowledgments